onelivesleft/jai-string/README.md

     * `.AVX2`<br>Uses AVX2 (256bit) optimisations.

-* `is_any (needle: u8, characters: [] u8, compare := default_compare) -> bool`<br>
-Returns whether `needle` is equal to any of `characters`.

-* `equal (a: string, b: string, compare := default_compare) -> bool`<br>
-Returns whether the two strings are equal, using current or specified comparator.

-* `advance_to (haystack: string, needle: %Tool) -> characters_skipped: int`<br>
-Modifies `haystack` in-place, moving its start point forward until it hits `%Tool` (or empties).

-* `advance_past (haystack: string, needle: %Tool) -> characters_skipped: int`<br>
-Modifies `haystack` in-place, moving its start point forward until it hits and reaches the end of `%Tool` (or empties).

 * `slice (str: string, from_index: int, to_index: int) -> string, normalized_from_index: int, normalized_to_index: int`<br>
 Returns a string view inside `str`, between the specified indices.
-You may use a negative index to specify backwards from the end.
-If you do not specify a `to_index` then it will go to the end of the string.
+You may use a negative index to specify backwards from the end of the string.
+If you do not specify a `to_index` then it will include all characters up to the end of the string.
 The last two return parameters are the positive indexes the slice ends up using, after validation.

 * `slice_index (str: string, index: int) -> normalized_index: int, valid_when_strict: bool`<br>
 Returns the validated and normalized index which would be used with the provided string, as well as whether such an input would be valid in `strict` mode.

 * `unsafe_slice (str: string, from_index: int, to_index: int) -> string`<br>
 Same thing as `slice`, but without any checking on the indices, and without being able to use negative indices (and thus faster).
-If you do not specify a `to_index` then it will go to the end of the string.
+If you do not specify a `to_index` then it will include all characters up to the end of the string.

 * `substring (str: string, from_index: int, count: int) -> string`<br>
 Same as `slice`, except instead of a `to_index` you specify a character count.
+If you do not specify a `count` then it will include all characters up to the end of the string.

 * `trim (str: string) -> string`<br>
 Returns the string view of `str` with all characters from the start and end which are <= `#char " "` removed (in effect all whitespace and control codes).